DanBasson/Rafael-Home-Task/README.md

 # Rafael-Home-Task

-In order to run the scripy,fork it to your local machine and run it.
+In order to run the script,fork it to your local machine and run it.

 *Functions available:*